Flynn charged with one count of making false statements

 Washington (CNN)Special counsel Robert Mueller has charged former Trump national security adviser Michael Flynn with "willfully and knowingly" making "false, fictitious and fraudulent statements" to the FBI regarding conversations with Russia's ambassador.

-He is due to appear in court later Friday morning, a court spokesperson said.
+He is due to appear in court later Friday morning, a court spokesperson said, and he is expected to plead guilty.
 The White House declined to immediately comment.

 Flynn is the first Trump administration official and the fourth connected to the campaign to be charged as part of Mueller's investigation into possible collusion between the Russian government and members of Trump's team, as well as potential obstruction of justice and financial crimes.